rug-cit-hpc/league-of-robots/roles/rsyslog_client/README.md

    of the client machine.
    Note: port is optional and, if not defined, 514 as default value is used.

-2. If list of rsyslog servers was defined (ones that are managed by Ansible roles from this repo)  defined in the inventories), then playbook configures on each of the client machines:
+2. If a list of rsyslog servers (managed by Ansible roles from this repo) was defined in the inventory, then the playbook configures on each of the client machines:
    (if certificate and key are missing or are not compatible signed with CA)
     - private key (with 4096 bits)